China Evergrande bond investors still wary as near-term risks ease

-SHANGHAI (Reuters) - China Evergrande Group may have cleared a near-term debt hurdle with arrangements for bond payments through next March, but investors are still giving the developer a wide berth as it struggles to downsize and reduce debt.
+SHANGHAI, June 29 (Reuters) - China Evergrande Group (3333.HK) may have cleared a near-term debt hurdle with arrangements for bond payments through next March, but investors are still giving the developer a wide berth as it struggles to downsize and reduce debt.

 Evergrande's dollar and yuan bonds maturing in 2025 are trading at discounts of more than 30%, and investors say the early repayment of its last 2021 maturity is far from enough to ease concerns about the firm's ability to service dues.